 The Dark Knot

 The Dark Knot is a menswear startup that makes luxurious, small-batch hand-made neckties.
 They don’t have a huge selection, but offer small runs of woven silk, printed silk, grenadine, silk knitted, and wool ties.

 Happily, you can filter ties by width.
 At 2 5/8 inches, their “skinny ties” are the perfect width for me.

 Take 25% discount off orders of the Dark Knot’s Luxury Line using discount code SHARELUXURY.

 Spier and Mackay

-Canada-based menswear startup Spier and Mackay may be best known for their affordable yet luxurious suits, but they also house a nice set of options for ties for men.
+Canada-based menswear startup Spier and Mackay may be best known for their affordable yet luxurious suits, but they also house a nice set of cheap ties for men.

 As I wrote back in 2014, Chipp Neckwear founder Paul Winston is a throwback to an earlier time.
 Paul makes and sells a nice range of grenadine, ancient madder and “conversation piece” printed silk ties from his storefront and Chipp Neckwear’s online e-commerce site out of New York City.
 I wish he’d make his ties in a width narrower than 3.25 inches, but that’s my only complaint.